ScrappyCocco/PlanetCoasterXMLMerge/README.md

 Otherwise you can download (and execute) the .jar or the .exe file [Here](out/artifacts/PlanetCoasterXMLMerge_jar/)

+You can download the last program release [Here](https://github.com/ScrappyCocco/PlanetCoasterXMLMerge/releases)

 ### Using the program

 The program is really easy to use: once you started it you have to choose: